 Chief Information Bureau”

-On February 9, 1944, his name was on a list of POWs who had died.
+On February 6, 1944, Bill’s name was on a list of POWs who had died.
 His mother received word of his death weeks earlier

 “=I AM DEEPLY DISTRESSED TO INFORM YOU REPORT JUST RECEIVED STATES THAT YOUR SON SERGEANT DONALD H PAINE WHO PREVIOUSLY HAD BEEN REPORTED MISSING IN ACTION DIED EIGHT NOVEMBER NINETEEN FORTY TWO AS A RESULT OF DYSENTERY PERIOD THE SECRETARY OF WAR ASKS THAT I EXPRESS HIS DEEP SYMPATHY IN YOUR LOSS AND HIS REGRET THAT THE UNAVOIDABLE CIRCUMSTANCES MADE NECESSARY THE UNUSUAL LAPSE OF TIME IN REPORTING YOUR SONS DEATH TO CONFIRMING LETTER FOLLOWS=

 “ULIO THE ADJUTANT”